Qile0317/einops/CONTRIBUTING.md

-# Contributing to einops Development
+# Contributing to Development

-The goal of this guide is to help you get up and contributing to APackOfTheClones as quickly as possible.
+The goal of this guide is to help you get up and contributing to einops as quickly as possible.
 The guide is divided into two main pieces:

 1. Filing a bug report in an issue.
 2. Suggesting a change via a pull request.

-Please note that `einops` is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Please note that einops is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## Bug Reports